-Jason Atherton the chef-owner of Michelin-starred Pollen Street Social was the former chef-patron of the one-Michelin-starred Maze and Maze Grill of big sweary Ramsey Holdings before he set off on his pursuit of world dominance.
+Jason Atherton the chef-owner of Michelin-starred Pollen Street Social, was the former chef-patron of the one-Michelin-starred Maze and Maze Grill of big sweary Ramsey Holdings before he set off on his pursuit of world dominance.
 He was also the first British chef to complete a stage at Spain’s iconic three-Michelin-starred El Bulli under Ferran Adrià.
-His first solo venture Pollen St Social occupies a former Mayfair boozer and comes as a 60 cover restaurant with private dining, craft-booze trolleys, a cocktail and desert bar.
-I’ve had many a adventure in his restaurants and this one was without exception, let’s be honest earning a Michelin star in the first year of opening in 2011 is not to be sniffed at all.
+His first solo venture Pollen St Social, occupies a former Mayfair boozer and comes as a 60 cover restaurant with private dining, craft-booze trolleys, a cocktail and desert bar.
+I’ve had many a adventure in his restaurants and this one was without exception.
+Let’s be honest too, earning a Michelin star in the first year of opening in 2011 is not to be sniffed at all.

 Monkey Business (£13.5) (Monkey Shoulder, Tentura, plum, apple balsamic).
 Deep and sweet flavours, any meal tastes better when you’re lubricated!

-Their selection of craft spirits isn’t shabby either.
+Their selection of whisky spirits isn’t shabby either.

 Nosing around en route to the toilet.
-It’s good to see everything is handled so well.
+It’s good to see the products being handled so well.

 Amuse bouche of smoked salmon with cream cheese, pea puree corn cake and blackberry & beetroot tart.
 Sublime eating and the perfect way to get the taste buds going.